sumitraut91/Blinkit-Sales-Analysis-Power-BI-Dashboard/README.md

 * Sales performance across outlet types and sizes
 * Product category contribution to revenue
-* Customer preferences and buying behavior
+* Customer preferences and buying behaviour
 * Key trends impacting business growth

 This project addresses these challenges by building a comprehensive business reporting dashboard.